LPCIC/elpi/docs/base/features/determinacy-checking.rst

 * **every atom in its body is itself functional**: a relational call in a ``func`` body is ``Found relational atom (…) in the body of function …``, unless a ``!`` after it collapses the choice point.
-* **its outputs come back as single values**: an output argument left as a relation, rather than pinned to one term, is rejected where the ``func`` signature promised a function.

 The checker does not run the body; it reasons from the signatures.
 A call it cannot prove functional it rejects, even when the program would in fact be